 What are 03 numbers?

 Essentially, 03 numbers combine the best of geographic numbers with the best of those pesky service numbers.
 They’re charged in the same way as standard UK landlines.
 These are phone numbers you’re probably really familiar with.
 They begin with 01 or 02, and they’re probably what you use to ring your grandparents, your hairdresser, your dentist… And, as we just established, they’re almost always included in your bundled minutes.
 Because 03 numbers must be charged in the same way as standard UK landlines, that means calls to 03 numbers are also included in your bundled minutes.
+Find an 03 dial-in number and say goodbye to conference call charges!

 Unlike geographic numbers, though, 03 numbers aren’t tied to one location.
 Instead of the 01 or 02 area code, they simply have the general prefix 03.
 That means they retain the sheen of anonymity and professionalism which makes some companies opt for the more expensive 084 service numbers.